Firewolf1337/RCRPlanner/README.md

     * You need to manually refresh the data when the new season or "Week 13" starts or you purchase something.

 * **Please try to start with a fresh copy in an empty folder, if you have any problems after some time with the planner.**
+    * If there is still a problem additionaly delete the folders in %LocalAppData%\RCRPlanner\

 ## Overview
 #### Start and login